neuefische/wd-flipped-classroom-curriculum/sessions/react-state-1/react-state-1.md

 In React state is encapsulated per instance of a component.
 Think of a feed in a social media app.
 The feed is a list of posts.
 Each post is an individual instance of the `SocialMediaPost` component, each with individual state.
-When you change the "liked" state of one specific post, all other post stay as the are.
+When you change the "liked" state of one specific post, all other posts stay as they are.

 A React component can have multiple states.
 You can use the `useState` function as much as you need.